padresmurfa/clux/README.md

 If your classes contain non-decorated members, then you should keep in mind that the CLR will layout instances of the class in memory in whatever it considers to be the optimal order.
 In other words, in an undefined order, as far as C# code is concerned.
 Clux will order arguments deterministically in this case, but not neccessarily in declaration order.

-Clux will sort all unattributed arguments before all attributed orders, so if you have a **[Positional]** argument, no unattribute argument may appear following it on the command line.
+Clux will sort all unattributed named arguments before all attributed orders, so if you have a **[Positional]** argument, no unattribute named argument may appear following it on the command line.
 This may not be what you want, but is a decent default.

 To change this behaviour without decorating individual members, you could require the CLR to layout instances of a class in memory in declaration order, by decorating the class itself with **[StructLayout(LayoutKind.Sequential)]**...